 Fantasy is not the usual territory of the Pocket Book Club.
 However, most of us could name a fantasy we had fallen in love with – Donaldson’s Covenant series, or Fowles’ The Magus (Reading the synopsis I am not sure if The Magus is fantasy but it was mentioned – opinion anyone?)

-By far what we enjoyed the most was reading about a city we know so well.
+What we enjoyed the most was reading about a city we know so well.
 It got us talking about the lack of books set in Brisbane.
 Do people in New York get sick of seeing movies or reading books set in New York?
 We feel the list of books set in Brisbane is too scant.
 The sub-tropical city deserves some gothic horror, or perhaps an art scandal on the south bank of the river.

 We ate light floaty angel cake baked by Marianne in celebration of the Angels in Vigil.